jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Ok, if I wanted it so that an object symbol could only function as a type, but not as an object, I should reserve a separate shape for it.
 But that doesn’t mean that an object shape can’t serve as a type.
 An execution shape can serve as the definition too.

 It’s important for some procedure symbols not to function as an execution.
-Otherwize the system would behave complete different.
+Otherwise the system would behave complete different.
 It’s not as important for an object symbol not to function as an object, only as a type.
-The system isn’t really harmed as severly by that.
+The system isn’t really harmed as severely by that.
 The same goes for triangles: if a triangle is suddenly a circle, the system behaves completely differently.

 I’m still in doubt.
 I think it’s good that there’s a diamond symbol and that there aren’t separate object, type and interface shapes.
 I just can’t define *why* yet.